SanskritiHarmukh/SanskritiHarmukh/README.md

-- 🔭 I’m currently working on `Infrastructure as a code and a game development project.`
+- 🔭 I’m currently working on `Infrastructure as a code and FLutter for mobile development.`

 - 🌱 I’m currently learning `Containerization and Kubernetes.`